phastmike/tags/README.md

 - Case sensitive support
 - Automatic load tags file when opening a file and a similarly named file with added `.tags` extension exists
+- Navigate thru hits with F2 and F3
+- Random color scheme on tag creation

 ## Development